 In a study published in the journal Glo"...

 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 COMMON BRAND NAME(S): Tolinase

-USES: Tolazamide is used along with a proper diet and exercise program to control high blood sugar in people with type 2 diabetes (non-insulin-dependent diabetes).
+USES: Tolazamide is used with a proper diet and exercise program to control high blood sugar in people with type 2 diabetes.
+It may also be used with other diabetes medications.
 Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or stroke.
 Tolazamide belongs to the class of drugs known as sulfonylureas.
-It works by stimulating the release of your body's natural insulin, thereby lowering your blood sugar.
+It lowers blood sugar by causing the release of your body's natural insulin.

-HOW TO USE: Take this medication by mouth, usually once daily with breakfast or the first main meal, or as directed by your doctor.
+HOW TO USE: Take this medication by mouth with breakfast or the first main meal of the day as directed by your doctor, usually once daily.
 Some patients, especially those taking higher doses, may be directed to take this drug twice a day with the morning and evening meals.
-The dosage is based on your medical condition and response to therapy.
+The dosage is based on your medical condition and response to treatment.

 Additional Tolinase Information

 Report Problems to the Food and Drug Administration